schoero/swissqrbill/README.md

 ## Features
- - Generates PDF with scalable vector graphics
+ - Generate complete invoices, or only the QR Bill, as a PDF file.
- - Works in browser and node
+ - Generate the QR Bill as a scalable vector graphic (SVG).
- - Supports german, english, italian and french invoices
+ - Works in browsers and Node.js.
- - Supports A4 invoices as well as A6/5 (QR bill only)
+ - Supports german, english, italian and french invoices.
- - Allows you to add other content above the invoice using [PDFKit](https://github.com/foliojs/pdfkit)
+ - Allows you to add other content above the invoice using [PDFKit](https://github.com/foliojs/pdfkit).
- - Easy to use
+ - Easy to use.
- - Free and open source
+ - Free and open source.

 ## Installation